 The Master of Architectural Studies program is designed for students who want to advance their knowledge of the discipline through focused study and design-studio work.
-This degree option is available to students already possessing a 5-year or first professional Bachelor of Architecture degree; 45 units are required for completion.
+This degree option is available to students already possessing a 5-year or first professional Bachelor of Architecture degree.

 Note: NAAB does not recognize and/or accredit post-professional degrees.